Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

-In the application domain, ML can be used in four types of applications in mental illnesses: diagnosis, prognosis, treatment, and readmission.
-In contrast to most medical disciplines, traditional diagnoses in psychiatry remain restricted to subjective symptoms and observable signs.
-The limitations of this clinical practice have been criticized and the field has called for a paradigm shift in precision psychiatry.
+The applications of ML in psychiatry can be mainly categorized as four types: diagnosis, prognosis, treatment, and readmission.
+In contrast to most medical disciplines, traditional diagnoses in psychiatry remain restricted to subjective symptoms and observable signs, and therefore call for a paradigm shift.
 In the following subsections, we will review several key ML paradigms in mental health applications based on neuroimaging, behavioral and clinical measurements.
 A tabular review of representative applications is shown in Table~\ref{tab_ML_app}.
-In this section, we will focus on the review of ML in psychiatry based on neuroimaging data, but the ML applications can also cover other types of data, such as genetic, clinical, behavioral, and social media data.
-Detailed reviews of the other data domains will be reviewed separately in later sections.
+In this section, we focus on the review of neuroimaging-based psychiatric studies, and detailed reviews of the other data domains (such as genetic, clinical, behavioral, and social media data) will be presented in later sections.